Weight loss injections in stomach

 What types of weight loss injections are available?

 There are many weight loss injections available.
 These include semaglutide (Wegovy and Ozempic), liraglutide (Saxenda), tirzepatide (Mounjaro), and Botox.
-Each has its own unique properties and FDA approvals.
+Each has its unique properties and has received FDA approval.

 How do semaglutide-based medications (Wegovy and Ozempic) compare?

-Wegovy is approved for weight management, while Ozempic is for type 2 diabetes.
+Wegovy is approved for weight management, whereas Ozempic is approved for the treatment of type 2 diabetes.
 Wegovy has a higher maximum dose than Ozempic.

 What are the key features of liraglutide (Saxenda) for weight loss?

-Liraglutide, or Saxenda, is FDA-approved for weight loss.
-It works like semaglutide by reducing hunger and slowing digestion.
-Studies show a 9.2% body weight decrease after 4 months.
+Liraglutide, also known as Saxenda, is FDA-approved for weight loss.
+It works similarly to semaglutide by reducing hunger and slowing down digestion.
+Studies show a 9.2% decrease in body weight after 4 months.

 How is tirzepatide (Mounjaro) different from other weight loss injections?

 Tirzepatide (Mounjaro) is a new weight loss treatment.
 It works as both a GLP-1 and GIP agonist.
-Clinical trials show it can lead to over 20% body weight loss in 72 weeks.
+Clinical trials have shown that it can lead to over 20% body weight loss in 72 weeks.

 How do Botox injections work for weight loss?